titanic expedition 2024 logo rev

 Deep Sea Operations

-There is no singular credential needed to be a part of Titanic Expedition 2024.
-Many of the team members have extensive, decorated careers in oceanography, diving, marine sciences, naval military service, and advanced academic degrees but the commonality lies in the commitment and dedication to preserve the legacy of Titanic.
+There was no singular credential needed to be a part of Titanic Expedition 2024.
+Many of the team members have extensive, decorated careers in oceanography, diving, marine sciences, naval military service, and advanced academic degrees, but the commonality lies in the commitment and dedication to preserving the legacy of Titanic.